-Estate planning usually connotes ‘having a Will’, but the concept of estate planning is to provide an orderly transition of your assets in the event of your death or disability.
-Our version of estate planning is to overcome four barriers:
+Estate planning refers to an orderly transition of your assets in the event of your death or disability.
+Our version of estate planning is to make this transition possible by planning for the following four barriers.

-You need to consider your goals and objectives: Who do you want your money to go to on your death?
+Your goals are the main ingredient when it comes to creating your unique estate plan recipe with our attorneys: Who do you want your money to go to on your death?
 Who will control the money?
 When should your heirs get the money?

 Goals and Objectives